 They did it.
 After a grueling five-game series and an odds-altering rain delay, the New York Yankees pulled out a win against the scrappy Cleveland Guardians in Yankee Stadium Tuesday night.
 Twenty-four 24 from the end of their ALDS win, the Yankees were back on the field to take on the well-rested Houston Astros in the American League Championship Series.

 Houston has won the first three games of the series and will go for the sweep Sunday night, Oct.
-23, so that means it’s time to check back in with the Yankees playoffs betting odds.
+23, so that means it’s time to check back in with the New York Yankees odds.

 The Astros didn’t have an easy three games against the Mariners, but they did sweep the series.
 Each game was close and each run fiercely contested, but the three-game sweep means that Houston has had an extra three days of rest – and they play with home-field advantage for the first two games.